 NOTE: There's a good chance that the color of the wires described above DOES NOT match what's on your particular vehicle.
 This is no cause for concern since the circuit descriptions are the same for all of the GM vehicles covered by this repair tutorial.

-The following links will help you comparison shop for the blower motor resistor:
+The following links will help you comparison shop for the blower control module and the blower motor:

 Let's take a look at what your test results mean: